pivotal/docs-tap/namespace-provisioner/customize-installation.md

    ## Adjust sync period of Namespace Provisioner

    - sync_period defines the wait time for the provisioner to reconcile. sync_period is specified in time + unit format.
 The minimum sync_period allowed is 30 seconds.
-Namespace Provisioner will set the sync_period value to 30s if a lesser value is specified in TAP values.
-If not specified, value is defaulted to 1m0s.
+Namespace Provisioner sets the sync_period value to 30s if a lesser value is specified in TAP values.
+If not specified, the value defaults to 1m0s.

    Sample TAP values configuration: